How To Make Your Own Natural Wedding Confetti

 How to dry your petals

 Next step is to dry out the petals.
 This step must be done on the same day you collect the cherry blossom, so they don't have a chance to change colour.
 It can be done a couple of different ways.
 The best way is to use the mild heat from an airing cupboard.
 Pop some toilet paper or paper towel down on the shelves in the airing cupboard and then lay your petals down on top of it in a thin layer, making sure you don't pile them up so they have room to dry.
 Check on them every two hours, but they should be dry after about 4-5 hours.

 Alternative way of drying petals for confetti

 Alternatively, you can also dry your petals in the oven.
 This is a lot quicker, but also uses up unnecessary energy.
-Put paper towel down on a baking tray and then a thin layer of petals on top.
+Put a reusable baking liner on a baking tray and then a thin layer of petals on top.
 The oven should be set to around 150 degrees (fan) and the drying shouldn't take any longer than 10 minutes.
 It's really important to keep an eye on them so they don't burn.
 If you have different sized petals, they may dry at different times.
 Remove the smaller petals once they're done.

 How much should you dry?

 This depends on how many guests you have at your wedding.
 I'd dry as many as possible.
 I filled a large mixing bowl full and had enough for around 50 guests.
 You might feel like you've got loads, but the petals shrink a lot during the drying process.

 Another tip is to use bunches of flowers that you, friends or family have received, and dry them out just before they're ready to die.
 We moved house about three weeks before we got married and I got a lovely bunch of blooms from my dad as a moving gift.
 I pulled off all of the petals a couple of days before they were well and truly wilted, and dried them out.
 Those petals were used by my flower girls and boys, who sprinkled them down the aisle.